aws-samples/amazon-rekognition-and-amazon-appflow-image-moderation-using-aws-cdk-for-slack/README.md

-# Amazon Rekognition and Amazon AppFlow Slack image moderation using AWS CDK constructs
+# Leveraging Amazon Rekognition and Amazon AppFlow for Slack image moderation using AWS Solutions Constructs

 # Table of Contents
 1. [Overview](#overview)